For Seniors: Connect a Printer to Your Laptop

 In the resulting Add Printer window (the first of a series of windows that will guide you through a task), click the Add a Local Printer or Network Printer with Manual Settings radio button and click Next.

 In the Choose a Printer Port dialog box, click the down arrow on the Use an Existing Port field and select a port, or just use the recommended port setting that Windows selects for you.

 In the Install the Printer Driver dialog box, choose a manufacturer and then choose a printer.
 You then have two options:

 If you have the manufacturer’s disc, insert it in the appropriate CD or DVD drive now and click the Have Disk button.
 Click Next.

 If you don’t have the manufacturer’s disc, click the Windows Update button to see a list of printer drivers that you can download from the Microsoft website.
 Click Next.

-The final dialog box appears; click Finish to complete the Add Printer Wizard.
+In the resulting dialog box, click Finish to complete the Add Printer Wizard.

 If you need to print on the go, consider a portable printer.
 These lightweight (five pounds or less) units don’t offer the best print quality, but for quick, on-the-fly printing, they can be useful.